ewowi/StarDocs/docs/StarBase/Testing.md

 ## Current test scenarios

 * [Getting Started](/StarDocs/StarBase/GettingStarted/)
-    * Follow the instructions to get StarLeds up and running
+    * Follow the instructions to get StarLight up and running
     * Optionally, add a LED panel or ring to a gpio port of the ESP32 and check to confirm that LEDs are burning
 * [OTA Update](/StarDocs/SysMod/SysModSystem/)
     * Download a firmware binary (bin), see [Getting Started](/StarDocs/StarBase/GettingStarted/)